benstemon/davidsonii_F2_ddRAD/README.md

 ```

 ## Use process_radtags in stacks to correct for restriction enzyme cutsite
-* clean data, removing any read with an uncalled base
+* Clean data, removing any read with an uncalled base
     - -c
-*  discard reads with low quality scores
+* Discard reads with low quality scores
     - -q
-* rescue RAD-Tags
+* Rescue RAD-Tags
     - -r
-* sliding window of 15% of read length
+* Sliding window of 15% of read length
     - -w 0.15 (default = 0.15)
-* read discarded if average score within sliding window drops below this value
+* Read discarded if average score within sliding window drops below this value
     - -s 10 (default = 10)
-* drop reads less than 30 bp
+* Drop reads less than 30 bp
     - --len_limit 30

 ```